nspyre-org/nspyre/docs/contributing.rst

 | Don’t believe me?
 Then go to the .rst file for this webpage and see for yourself.
 | (The .rst file for this webpage is also an excellent source to get familiar with the markup syntax and as a reference for how to write documentation too.)

 There is a branch ``documentation-deploy`` used specifically for making documentation commits and staging the documentation before adding to ``master``.
 If you are only making documentation edits (anything in `docs/`) or writing docstrings for the api, then make those changes here.
 Otherwise, add the documentation commits along with source code on the branch tracking that issue.
 Whenever a commit is make to this branch, it will trigger a rebuild of the documentation viewable at the unlisted site ``nspyre.readthedocs.io/en/documentation-deploy`` for you to confirm formatting.
 It takes about 60 seconds to build once triggered, so be patient.
 If you make too many commits too quickly, the rebuild may error out (and lots of small commits are bad anyways).
-You can use the revision number (i.e. ``Revision 760a94f0.``) at the bottom of the webpage to confirm the rebuild.and testing fo
+You can use the revision number (i.e. ``Revision 760a94f0.``) at the bottom of the webpage to confirm the rebuild.

 reStructuredText
 ----------------